williamvds/website/content/blog/git/index.md

     Add file1.txt
 ```

+This commit is also our current _HEAD_, which means it will be a parent of the
+next commit that is created.

 ### Showing your changes

 `$ git status` lists the files that have been changed between the previous